DanielD2004/DanielD2004/README.md

 - 👋 Hello!
 I’m @DanielD2004
 - I’m interested in artificial intelligence and web development
-- I’m currently learning a variety of topics in my third year of CS
+- I’m currently learning a variety of topics, entering my fourth year of Computer Science
-- Right now I'm working on a random forest algorithm to predict the winner given a game state in the one piece card game
 - How to reach me: email me at daniel@gdplace.com

 <!---